-Many years ago men on horseback rode the western plains as saddleback preachers inspiring new believers and nurturing new churches into existence.
+Many years ago men on horseback rode the western plains as saddleback preachers inspiring new believers and nurturing new churches.
 They became known as the Circuit Riders.
-Today a new generation of Circuit Riders is emerging, not on horseback but travelling by train, on bicycle and by car visiting schools and youth groups across Europe.
+Today a new generation of Circuit Riders is emerging, not on horseback but travelling by train, on bicycle and by car connecting with youth groups, visiting schools and churches across Europe.

-The Circuit Rider's mission is to inspire and mobilize young people to reconsider the faith and the values that inspired their forefathers and for which they fought sometimes at the cost of their own lives.
+The Circuit Rider's mission is to inspire and mobilize young people to reconsider the faith heritage and the values that inspired their forefathers and for which they fought often at the cost of their own lives.
 The stage of these Circuit Riders is the class room.

 Circuit Riders are recruited in the beginning of each year for short tours in Europe.
 The tours can last anywhere from 7 days to 3 months, always in the fall and summer, sometimes in the winter and spring.